Film Review: Rome, Open City (Roma città aperta, 1945)

 (source: tmdb.org)

-Although the disclaimer at the beginning states that the characters and events in the film are fictitious, historians can easily recognised at least some characters being based on real personality.
-Pina and her fate match the fate of real life woman named Teresa Gullace, while the character of Don Pietro is modelled on Catholic priest Don Giuseppe Morosini.
-Made while the war was still going on, Rome, Open City can be seen as propaganda piece, in many ways representing views of Italian anti-fascist government.
-Almost Italian characters are represented as victims of fascism or patriots; Allied troops that liberated the country are hardly mentioned and the resistance to occupiers gathers people belonging to various factions, with Catholics and Communists, despite their deep ideological differences, finding ways to work together against common foe.
-This is underlined near the finale when Luigi and Don Pietro are joined in martyrdom.
-Rome, Open City, again in line with official line that preached policy of national reconcilliation in post-war years, hardly shows Italian fascists and pins blame for all atrocities on Germans, represented by evil and sadistic Bergmann, obviously modelled on Herbert Kappler, infamous real life chief of Gestapo in occupied Rome.
+Rome, Open City, again in line with the official line that preached a policy of national reconciliation in post-war years, hardly shows Italian fascists and pins the blame for all atrocities on the Germans, represented by the evil and sadistic Bergmann, obviously modelled on Herbert Kappler, the infamous real-life chief of the Gestapo in occupied Rome.
 German characters are not only shown as uncaring, sadistic and arrogant in their racist attitudes towards their former allies, but also as depraved.
-This is most explicit in the character of Ingrid, brilliantly played by Giovanna Galetti, who is portrayed as androgynous and whose relationship with Marina might be interpreted as lesbian.
-This established Italian cinema trope that connects fascism with sexual perversion, and which would find its most extreme expression in 1970s films like Bertolucci’s 1900 or Salon Kitty.
-This scene, references to Marina’s drug use and even the brief semi-comical scene showing Don Pietro’s displeasure with statue of nude woman being displayed near statue of Catholic saint represent content which was impossible to find in Hollywood films at the time, still constrained by heavy censorship of Hays Code.
+This is most explicit in the character of Ingrid, brilliantly played by Giovanna Galletti, who is portrayed as androgynous and whose relationship with Marina might be interpreted as lesbian.
+This established an Italian cinema trope that connects fascism with sexual perversion, and which would find its most extreme expression in 1970s films like Bertolucci’s 1900 or Salon Kitty.
+This scene, references to Marina’s drug use, and even the brief semi-comical scene showing Don Pietro’s displeasure with a statue of a nude woman being displayed near a statue of a Catholic saint represent content that was impossible to find in Hollywood films at the time, still constrained by the heavy censorship of the Hays Code.

 RATING: 7/10 (+++)